 Fewer network shows

-Two of the most popular shows on cable, The Good Doctor and This Is Us, are aren't available on Netflix.
-In fact, when it comes to cable programming, we found Netflix lacking across the board — Hulu is more likely to have shows originally produced on ABC, CBS, Fox, and NBC.
+Of the 10 most popular series on broadcast and cable in 2018, Netflix only carries one, “NCIS.”
+When it comes to cable programming, we found Netflix lacking across the board — Hulu is more likely to have shows originally produced on ABC, CBS, Fox, and NBC.
 Even when Netflix does carry cable programming, it waits until the season is over to put all episodes up at once.
 If keeping up with cable shows as they air is important to you, you're likely to be happier with Hulu.
 (If you're looking for a specific show, we also liked the site JustWatch for finding which services carry particular programs.)

 Why we chose it